Laying the adaptable, safe, secure foundation

 PROCESSING IS SHIFTING TO THE EDGE

-We will soon stop using the phrase, “the Internet of Things” and will simply understand that myriad devices across factories, city infrastructure, energy grids, and buildings are more efficient because they effectively and securely exchange information.
-Indeed, the longer these systems are deployed, the more effective they become due to the impact of machine learning; with the majority needing to be fully operational for 10, 15, or 20+ years.
+We will soon stop using the phrase “the Internet of Things.”
+We will understand that myriad devices across factories, city infrastructure, energy grids, and buildings are more efficient because they effectively and securely exchange information.
+Indeed, the longer these systems are deployed, the more effective they become due to the impact of machine learning, with the majority needing to be fully operational for 10, 15, or 20+ years.

 PRIVACY

-Sending metadata up into the cloud as opposed to data that is traceable back to a specific individual.
+Sending metadata up into the cloud instead of traceable data to a specific individual.

 LATENCY

-Some data are better made locally, in real-time, as opposed to being sent to the cloud for processing.
+Some data are better made locally, in real-time, than sent to the cloud for processing.

 COST